HEFTIEProject/heftie-textbook/book/home.md

 ### Running code

-It's not necessary to run the code while reading, but if you want to...
+It's not necessary to run the code while reading, but if you want to you can [download the Python requirements](https://raw.githubusercontent.com/HEFTIEProject/heftie-textbook/refs/heads/main/requirements.txt) used to generate the output in this book, and use them to create a fresh Python environment.

 ## Acknowledgements

 This book is part of the Handling Enormous Files from Tomographic Imaging Experiments (HEFTIE) project.
 HEFTIE is funded by the [OSCARS project](https://oscars-project.eu/), which has received funding from the European Commission’s Horizon Europe Research and Innovation programme under grant agreement No. 101129751.
-Thanks to Alessandro Felder for reviewing and providing helpful improvements and comments.
+![OSCARS and EU logos](images/OSCARS-logo-EUflag.png) Thanks to Alessandro Felder for reviewing and providing helpful improvements and comments.
-![OSCARS and EU logos](images/OSCARS-logo-EUflag.png)